Inside My Portfolio: What I Hold And Why

 Since readers requested an easier way to track allocations over time, I started putting together my "category" chart to show past months as well as current month.

 The most disturbing thing about this allocation pattern is that I'm heavily overweight on mortgage REITs and consider the sector to be substantially overvalued.
-That is a really nasty combination and it only happens because I see a couple plays that are not valued at anywhere near the same level as the rest of the sector.
+That is a really nasty combination, and it only happens because I see a couple of plays that are not valued at anywhere near the same level as the rest of the sector.

 Due to the increase in day-to-day volatility from concentrated positions, I also increased my cash position so I would have more cash on hand to raise positions if prices fell.
 I'm also actively working with some limit-sell orders to reduce my exposure if the rally occurs.

-Individual Companies / ETFs / Mutual Funds
+Individual Companies/ETFs/Mutual Funds

 The next chart breaks down the allocations by the actual ticker.
 I removed all tickers with a 0% allocation.

 The position in RSO creates a large concentrated risk.
 I don't like concentrated risk.
 However, I do like incredible discounts to book value in a mortgage REIT.
 Given the high valuations offered to most commercial mortgage REITs, I really like the value here.
-This concentration is part of the reason the rest of my portfolio was re allocated to be more defensive.
+This concentration is part of the reason the rest of my portfolio was re-allocated to be more defensive.

 It might seem like FSITX is also creating concentrated risk.
-The bond portfolio underlying FSITX is heavily weighted towards relatively short-duration and high credit quality assets.
+The bond portfolio underlying FSITX is heavily weighted towards relatively short duration and high credit quality assets.
 The fund will still have significantly more volatility than cash, but overall I consider it an extremely conservative allocation.

 Strong dividend champions with great positions within their sectors.